Masquerade (theatre group): The new millennium

 Later in 2004, 10 years after Masquerade's inception, when the group decided to found Chennai's first youth theatre group Landing Stage, Electra was again the debut performance.

-Masquerade has currently completed 23 seasons, 24 years and is stepping into its 25th year; with 100+ productions and more than 600 performances, the group intends to travel in new directions.
+Masquerade has currently completed 28 seasons, 29 years and is stepping into its 30th year; with 180+ productions and more than 900 performances, the group intends to travel in new directions.
 The group has branched off into supporting the growth of teen and tween theatre activity in the city, with its Masquerade Youth Theatre (2009) and the Bear & Beanbag Children's Theater (2010).
 The group is striving to establish a niche performance space, catering exclusively for children's theatre in Chennai.

 Masquerade was instrumental in setting up and promoting Natak, an inter-collegiate theatre festival.
 The first season of Natak was in 2000, which saw participants from various city colleges.
 The following year saw entries from colleges across India.
 Students were given the platform to design, plan and execute the entire production.
 Students were provided professional support by the Masquerade team in areas of light and sound design and execution, as well as with backstage support and planning.
 A stipend was paid to the teams to minimize the financial burden.
 A standard set of lights and sound equipment, paid for by Masquerade, was made available to the teams in designing their shows.

-Natak gave the first platform for many of Chennai's emerging talent, several of whom were active performers on Chennai's stage as well as its famed film industry - Kollywood today.
-These included Abhinav Suresh (Crea-Shakthi), Nikhila Kesavan (the Madras Players), Aruna Ganeshram (Visual Respiration) and Andrea Jacob (actress).
+NATAK gave the first platform for many of Chennai's emerging talent, several of whom are active performers on Chennai's stage as well as its famed film industry - Kollywood - today.
 A majority of stage to screen acting talents of today's Tamil film industry have had a brush with Masquerade's theatre oeuvre at some point or other.
 These include Karthik Kumar (Evam), Karthik Srinivasan (TMK) (Sideways), Shankar Sundaram (the Madras Players), Paul Mathew, Yog Japee (theatre Y), Mathivanan Rajendran & Rajiv Rajaram (Stray Factory) and RJ/TV anchor Jagan.
 Some of its recent - MYT - products include Amitash Pradhan and Sanant Reddy who are starting to carve their own niche in the Kollywood (the Tamil) film industry.
 However, Masquerade strives to keep itself to purely live theatre performances.

 Performances are social and community-oriented.
 Masquerade introduced "Three @ Twenty", a community theatre initiative to promote new writers, in 2006.

 An important feature of the group's presence is its celebration of World Theatre Day on 27 March, each year.
 Since 2002, the group has celebrated the special day with a performance or hosting a production for another company or curating a festival, as they did in 2010 with "ACT 1", a festival of solo performances featuring some of the city's best performers across Tamil, English and Hindi theatre.

+In the years of lockdown and COVID19 period, Masquerade hosted regular play reading and voice acting sessions on it Clubhouse channel.
+It was the 1st company to come out of lockdown in 2021, with its THEATRE UNLOCKED outreach festival in Chennai, in collaboration with Chennai Art Theatre, to help local groups kick-start their journey back.